wpilibsuite/allwpilib/README-CMake.md

 * `WITH_TESTS` (ON Default)
   * This option will build C++ unit tests.
 These can be run via `ctest -C <config>`, where `<config>` is the build configuration, e.g. `Debug` or `Release`.
 * `WITH_WPILIB` (ON Default)
-  * This option will build the HAL and wpilibc/j during the build.
+  * This option will build the HAL and wpilibc during the build.
 The HAL is the simulation HAL, unless the external HAL options are used.
 The CMake build has no capability to build for Systemcore.
 * `WITH_WPIMATH` (ON Default)
   * This option will build the wpimath library.
 This option must be on to build wpilib.
-* `WITH_WPIUNITS` (`WITH_JAVA` Default)
-  * This option will build the wpiunits library.
-This option must be on to build the Java wpimath library and requires `WITH_JAVA` to also be on.
 * `NO_WERROR` (OFF Default)
   * This option will disable the `-Werror` compilation flag for non-MSVC builds.
 * `WPILIB_TARGET_WARNINGS`